ZonaAirdrop/R2-Bot-/README.md

 > By using this bot, you agree that you understand the risks associated with blockchain automation, including but not limited to transaction fees, delays, and unexpected behavior due to network congestion or smart contract changes.

+📝 Note:
+- Token Discord Optional it's only for Automatic Claim Faucet.
+Not filling it is no problem

 For Get Update Join (Optional) https://t.me/ZonaAirdr0p